tommasoficara/tommasoficara/README.md

-Hi, I'm Tommaso, an energy and climate policy expert with a passion for technology and AI.
+Hi, I'm Tommaso, an energy and climate policy expert with a passion for technology.
 I am experienced in Python, R, SQL, Netlogo, AMPL.
 This repository contains some of my academic and non-academic projects I have worked on so far.
 Enjoy!